"Reading a book is like re-writing it for yourself. You bring to a novel, anything you read, all your experience of the world" Angela Carter

 2019.
 DC Comics now available on Prime Reading and Kindle Unlimited

-Amazon has recently reached an agreement with DC Comics, resulting in the availability of select titles on Comixology Unlimited, Kindle Unlimited, and Prime Reading.
-This development greatly facilitates the enjoyment of DC's Super Heroes by Amazon customers.
-Comixology Unlimited now offers thousands of chosen DC single issues, collections, and graphic novels, including exclusive fan-favorites from the DC Vertigo imprint, all for $5.99 per month with a 30-day free trial for new members.
-Kindle Unlimited members will also have access to a variety of single issues, collections, and graphic novels, while Prime Reading subscribers can enjoy a curated and rotating collection of highly regarded DC and DC Vertigo graphic novels at no extra cost.
-This expansion across the three services presents excellent entry points for newcomers to explore the world of DC and DC Vertigo.
+Amazon has just finalized an agreement with DC Comics, making select titles now accessible on Comixology Unlimited, Kindle Unlimited and Prime Reading.
+Broadening access to these three platforms makes it simpler than ever for Amazon customers to enjoy DC’s Super Heroes.
+With the inclusion of thousands of select DC single issues, collections and graphic novels – including exclusive fan-favorites from the DC Vertigo imprint – comiXology Unlimited continues to be available for $5.99 a month, featuring a 30-day free trial for new users.
+Kindle Unlimited subscribers will also have access to a variety of single issues, collections and graphic novels, while Prime Reading members will be able to enjoy a curated and rotating list of acclaimed DC and DC Vertigo graphic novels at no extra cost.
+This expansion across the three services offers ideal entry points for newcomers to DC and DC Vertigo.